Search

 Younger women can also experience estrogen deficiency.
 Things like excessive exercise, eating disorders, and problems with the pituitary gland can all contribute to low estrogen.
 If you think you might be experiencing low estrogen, your doctor can order blood work to check and see.

-How low estrogen can affect the skin
+How can low estrogen affect the skin?

 EDS can negatively affect the skin in several ways.
 For starters, you may start to notice that your skin is drier than before and that your favorite moisturizer might not be able to work its magic like it used to.
 Low estrogen can also mean your skin loses its natural “glow” and becomes duller.
 In women of color, EDS can lead to patchiness or depigmentation, along with changes to the skin’s texture.